metablaster/WindowsFirewallRuleset/README.md

 ## Checking for updates

-Just like every other software on your computer, this firewall will go out of date as well, become obsolete, and may no longer function properly.
+Just like any other software on your computer, this firewall will go out of date as well, become obsolete, and may no longer function properly.

 This repository consists of 2 branches, `master` (stable) and `develop` (possibly unstable).\
-The "develop" branch is where all updates directly go, so it's work in progress, unlike "master" branch which is updated from develop once in a while and not before all scripts are fully tested which is what makes master brach stable.
+The "develop" branch is where all updates directly go, so it's work in progress, unlike "master" branch which is updated from develop once in a while and not before all scripts are thoroughly tested on fresh installed systems, which is what makes master brach stable.

 If you want to experiment with development version to check out new stuff, switch to "develop" branch and try it out, however if it produces errors, you can either fix problems or switch back to "master".

 There are at least 4 methods to be up to date with this firewall, each with it's own benefits:

+### Manual release download

-1. First method requires you to simply download released scripts which can be found in [Releases](https://github.com/metablaster/WindowsFirewallRuleset/releases), this is always from "master" branch
+This method requires you to simply download released scripts which can be found in [Releases](https://github.com/metablaster/WindowsFirewallRuleset/releases), this is always from "master" branch

+### Manual beta download

-2. Second method is good if you want to download from "develop" branch, to do so, use the `branch` button here on this site to switch to either master or develop branch, next use `Code` button and either clone or download zip.
+This method is good if you want to download from "develop" branch, to do so, use the `branch` button here on this site to switch to either master or develop branch, next use `Code` button and either clone or download zip.

+### Using git command

-3. Third method is good if you want to do it in console without visiting this site, you will need [git][download git], [github account][github join], a [fork][github fork] of this repository in your github account and [SSH key][github ssh] to check for new updates on daily, weekly or what ever other basis you want, follow steps below to check for updates once you installed git and cloned your own fork:
+This method is good if you want to do it in console without visiting this site, you will need [git][download git], [github account][github join], a [fork][github fork] of this repository in your github account and [SSH keys][github ssh] to check for new updates on daily, weekly or what ever other basis you want.

+Follow steps below to check for updates once you installed git and cloned your own fork:

 - Right click on Start button in Windows